15 Ideas: What’s the Best Paneer Substitute?

 Matar Tofu

-I use it most often to make Palak Tofu or Matar Tofu instead of Palak Paneer/Matar Paneer.
+I often use it to make Palak Tofu or Matar Tofu instead of Palak Paneer/Matar Paneer.

 I also use it to make Tofu Bhurji instead of Paneer Bhurji.

-While it offers a great vegan paneer replacement, but of course does not taste exactly like paneer
+While it offers a great vegan paneer replacement, it does not taste exactly like paneer

 5. Ricotta Cheese

-On the surface, ricotta cheese is not like paneer.
-It has a wet, crumbly texture and can’t be used in any popular savory Indian dishes.
+On the surface, ricotta cheese is unlike paneer.
+It has a wet, crumbly texture and can’t be used in any popular savory Indian dishes but it can be used in Indian sweets.

-Ricotta cheese can, however, be used as an alternative ingredient to give similar properties to paneer in a few popular Indian desserts such as Kalakand, Ricotta Cheese Peda or Kesar Peda.
+However, Ricotta cheese can be used as an alternative ingredient to give properties similar to paneer in a few popular Indian desserts such as Kalakand, Ricotta Cheese Peda, or Kesar Peda.

 6. Queso Fresco